ClickTrap-Media/gatsby-plugin-google-fonts-gdpr/README.md

 ## Description
 This is a fork of [gatsby-plugin-google-fonts](https://github.com/didierfranc/gatsby-plugin-google-fonts) that aims to be compatible with [KIProtect Klaro](https://github.com/kiprotect/klaro).
+The plugin appends the necessary data attributes to prevent the execution of the API call until the user grants the necessary consent.

 ## How to install